Drew Carey: The Drew Carey Show

 After their stint on Someone Like Me, Carey and Helford developed and produced the storyline for The Drew Carey Show.
 The sitcom revolved around a fictionalized version of Carey, as he took on the stresses of life and work with his group of childhood friends.
 The show premiered on September 13, 1995, on ABC.
 In his autobiography, Carey revealed his frustration with having to deal with censors and being unable to employ the off-color humor common in his stand-up routines.
 Carey initially earned $60,000 per episode in the first seasons, then renegotiated for $300,000.
 By the final season, he was earning $750,000 per episode.
 The show had high ratings for its first few seasons, but declining ratings and increasing production costs (around $3 million per episode) precipitated its cancellation.
-The program had a total of 233 episodes over its nine-year run and Carey was one of four actors to appear in every episode.
+The program had a total of 233 episodes over its nine-year run and Carey was one of four actors to appear in every season.

 Improv television

 While still starring in The Drew Carey Show, Carey began hosting the American version of the improvisational comedy show Whose Line Is It Anyway? in 1998.
-He would announce the improv cast, direct the games, and usually involve himself in the final game of the episode.
+He would announce the improv cast, direct the games, and usually take part in the final game of the episode by improvising alongside the regular cast of performers.
 The show ran for a total of 220 episodes until cancellation in 2006 (it returned with host Aisha Tyler in 2013).
 In 1998, the New York Friars' Club made Carey the newest inductee of the group's Comedy Central Roast.
 His friend Ryan Stiles (who costarred in The Drew Carey Show and Whose Line Is It Anyway?) served as the roastmaster.
 Carey's income from Whose Line Is It Anyway? and The Drew Carey Show led to his inclusion on the Forbes list of highest-paid entertainers of 1998, at 24th with $45.5 million.

 For the WB's 2004–2005 prime time schedule, Carey co-produced and starred in Drew Carey's Green Screen Show, a spin-off of Whose Line Is It Anyway?.
 It was canceled by the WB, but picked up shortly afterward by Comedy Central.
 The show's premise relied on the use of a green screen for some of the actors' improv interaction with each other.
 Animation on the screen was visible to the live audience and it was also inserted during post-production for the television audience.

 In 2011, Carey began hosting a primetime improv show, called Drew Carey's Improv-A-Ganza.
 It was filmed at the MGM Grand in Las Vegas, Nevada, and first aired on April 11.
 The show took on the premise of Whose Line? and Drew Carey's Green Screen Show in that it features many of the same performers from both shows and did improv based on audience-provided suggestions.